 The Early Childhood classroom can provide the ideal backdrop for sensory play.
 Using art supplies to create pictures of their family, "measuring" containers of sand, or pushing toy tug boats through a lake of water beads are just a few of the many ways children can use their senses to connect with the world around them.

 Multisensory learning is possible with any activity that allows children to use at least two of their senses.
-For example, having our early childhood students at OWIS write their names in coloured sand involves touch and sight.
+For example, having our preschool students at OWIS Nanyang and One World Preschool, Mountbatten write their names in coloured sand involves touch and sight.
 Here are some other examples of multisensory play.

 Sensory play encourages social interaction and builds language, motor and problem-solving skills.
 Between ages three months and five years, children are developing gross motor skills — namely, coordination, balance, physical strength, reaction time and body awareness.
 During these formative years especially, the importance of play shouldn't be minimised.

-Early learners have an abundance of multisensory learning experiences at OWIS.
+Early learners have an abundance of multisensory learning experiences at OWIS Nanyang and One World Preschool, Mountbatten.
 Our multisensory activities encourage children to experiment and take risks.
 They learn cause and effect, communication, language and literacy skills.
 Play also allows for counting, measuring and sorting.
 When our youngest learners participate in multisensory play, the process is more important than the end result.
 Read on to discover what multisensory play looks like in our EC programme.